jasoncolburne/arad/documentation/design/README.md

 By restricting reader instance access to the application database to read-only, we prevent our most exposed service from being able to modify application data.

-By isolating the auth database, we prevent a compromised administrator, reviewer or reader instance from modifying sensitive data.
+By isolating the user database, we prevent a compromised administrator, reviewer or reader instance from modifying sensitive data.
 We also prevent exfiltration of password hashes by a compromised administrator, reviewer or reader instance.